cwcon/push/learn/yaml-and-markdown.md

 Both *Push* submissions and *Push* blog posts are begun from starter files called `_starter.md`, found in either `submissions/` or `_posts/`.
 Because the starter file for blog posts is simpler, it will be the example considered here.
-But know that the submission starter file works the same way.
+But know that the submission starter file works the same way;
+it just asks for additional information.

-So, let’s look at the contents of the `_posts/_starter.md` file:
+So, have a look at the contents of the `_posts/_starter.md` file:

     ---
     title: Post Title Here